-The Academic Skills Center (ASC), located in the Mudd Learning Center, provides a variety of peer tutoring and academic assistance services for Albion College students.
-In addition, the ASC has three centers that offer professional assistance in learning skills, quantitative studies and writing.
-See the ASC Web site (www.albion.edu/asc/) for current information regarding subject area help rooms, to submit requests for peer tutors, or to request appointments with ASC staff.
+The Academic Skills Center (ASC), located in the Mudd Learning Center, provides students with a wide range of support for learning inside and outside the classroom in all academic areas.
+Students can get assistance with learning strategies, quantitative study, and writing in one of the ASC’s three centers.
+In addition, study tables offer scheduled times for drop-in help with many introductory courses, and peer tutors can be requested in most academic areas.
+See the ASC website (www.albion.edu/asc/) for current information on study tables, to submit requests for peer tutors and to request a study strategy appointment with ASC staff.
 All services of the Academic Skills Center are free to Albion College students.

-The Learning Support Center helps students who want to improve or streamline their academic performance.
-Common student goals include improving reading speed and comprehension, learning effective test preparation, and organizing an overwhelming workload.
-First-year students often seek assistance from the center to bring their study skills up to college level; upper division students utilize the center for a wide variety of academic concerns.
-Students may request appointments or assistance at any time of the semester.
+Learning Support Center staff meet with students who want to improve and adopt effective academic strategies.
+Common student goals include managing time, mastering procrastination, preparing for exams, and planning ahead.
+First-year students often seek assistance from the center to bring their study skills up to college level; later these students may continue to utilize the center to “fine-tune” their skills for meeting the demands of upper-level courses.
+Students may request appointments at any time of the semester.

 The Quantitative Studies Center provides support for students in all disciplines.
 Frequently addressed issues include applications of mathematics, logic or statistics in various courses and specific strategies for approaching college-level mathematics courses.
 The resources of the Center include a collection of mathematics texts that students may check out and a set of computerized self-paced tutorials in algebra and trigonometry that students may use at their convenience.
 Students can receive help on a drop-in basis, and those desiring long-term one-on-one tutoring in math can be paired with trained student tutors.
 In addition to these services, the Quantitative Studies Center sponsors a series of workshops.
 Recent workshops have included such topics as using graphing calculators, solving story problems, overview of important calculus concepts, and preparing for graduate school entrance or teacher certification examinations.

-The Writing Center supports the entire College community: our goal is to help all students become better writers, from the novice to the already experienced writer.
-Peer consultants at the Writing Center support writers by responding to writing in process—working together with student writers—rather than by proofreading, editing or writing students' papers.
-Consultants are trained to work one-on-one with writers at every stage of the writing process, from initial brainstorming to writing drafts, and from organizing ideas to revising or final editing.
-In addition, consultants help students with the wide variety of writing taught in different academic disciplines, as well as other kinds of academic or professional writing (e.g., cover letters for internships, resumes for job applications, personal statements for scholarships or graduate school).
-The Writing Center's mission is to provide assistance for every writer at the College.
+The Writing Center supports every writer at Albion College: our goal is to support students as they work to become better at their craft, from the novice to the already experienced writer.
+Peer consultants at the Writing Center support writers by responding to thinking and writing in process.
+Writing consultants work one-on-one with student writers to discuss and brainstorm ideas, develop writing plans that meet assignment goals, troubleshoot research or citation questions, and review rough draft writing at any stage.
+Consultants welcome and work with students and student writing from across the campus, in a variety of academic disciplines, as well as assisting students with other kinds of academic or professional writing (e.g., cover letters for internships, resumes for job applications, personal statements for scholarships or graduate school).